ihucos/counter.dev/posts/pwyw.md

 to get a taste of it, let's follow a thought.

 In the last 30 days we had 200 users which logged in into their account.
-Let's subtract new integrations from this time period - considering these user are in "trial" mode - and we land at the number of **160 active users**.
+Let's subtract new integrations from this time period - considering these users are in "trial" mode - and we land at **160 active users**.

 If we split this years donations into passed months and divide these by